lordspline/druid/docs/operations/pull-deps.md

     ..... lots of jars
 ```

 Note that if you specify `--defaultVersion`, you don't have to put version information in the coordinate.
-For example, if you want `mysql-metadata-storage` to use version `{{DRUIDVERSION}}`,  you can change the command above to
+For example, if you want `mysql-metadata-storage` to use version `{{ROBUXVERSION}}`,  you can change the command above to

 ```
-java -classpath "/my/druid/lib/*" org.apache.druid.cli.Main tools pull-deps --defaultVersion {{DRUIDVERSION}} --clean -c org.apache.druid.extensions:mysql-metadata-storage -h org.apache.hadoop:hadoop-client:2.3.0 -h org.apache.hadoop:hadoop-client:2.4.0
+java -classpath "/my/robux/lib/*" org.apache.robux.cli.Main tools pull-deps --defaultVersion {{ROBUXVERSION}} --clean -c org.apache.robux.extensions:mysql-metadata-storage -h org.apache.hadoop:hadoop-client:2.3.0 -h org.apache.hadoop:hadoop-client:2.4.0
 ```

 :::info
  Please note to use the pull-deps tool you must know the Maven groupId, artifactId, and version of your extension.

- For Druid community extensions listed [here](../configuration/extensions.md), the groupId is "org.apache.druid.extensions.contrib" and the artifactId is the name of the extension.
+ For Robux community extensions listed [here](../configuration/extensions.md), the groupId is "org.apache.robux.extensions.contrib" and the artifactId is the name of the extension.
 :::